PhD, Stanford University, 1980

 Dr. Muñoz received his MS (1977) and PhD (1980) degrees in statistics from Stanford University.
 From 1980-1985, he was an instructor at the Channing Laboratory at Harvard Medical School.
 In 1986 Dr. Muñoz was appointed to the post of assistant professor in the Department of Epidemiology, with a joint appointment in the Department of Biostatistics at the Johns Hopkins School of Public Health.
 He was promoted to associate professor in 1987 and to full professor in 1993.
 He was awarded an additional joint appointment in the Department of Environmental Health Sciences in 1994.

 Dr. Muñoz was intimately involved in large cohort studies of the epidemiology of HIV/AIDS and since 2003, in a nation-wide cohort study of children with chronic renal insufficiency.
 His research interest is in statistical methods in epidemiology, particularly survival and longitudinal data analysis.

 Dr. Muñoz continues to provide leadership in the design of new studies, data analysis, and methodological research in collaboration with faculty and staff of the Department of Epidemiology.
 Experience and methods derived from research initiatives are part of a course taught by Dr. Muñoz and collaborators: Advanced Methods for the Design and Analysis of Cohort Studies.

 Since 2003, Dr. Muñoz has been principal investigator of the data coordinating center for the Chronic Kindney Disease in Children Cohort Study (CKID).
-The study pioneered the implentation of direct measures of Glomerular Filtration Rate in large epidemiological studies.
-In 2012, Dr. Muñoz and collaborators published simple methods to measure kindney function in diverse populations and proposed methods for the analysis of its change over time based on Generalized Gamma methods.
+The study pioneered the implemenntation of direct measures of Glomerular Filtration Rate in large epidemiological studies.
+As of 2018, Dr. Muñoz and Dr. Ng became the muli-PIs fo the data coordinating center of CKiD.
+Dr. Muñoz and collaborators have implemented methods for the analysis of competing risks and parametric survival analysis using the CKiD data as well as proposing coefficients of determination in the context of longitudinal data.